Physical activity and cancer risk

 Australia’s Physical Activity and Sedentary Behaviour Guidelines encourage adults to be active every day in as many ways as possible.

-- Do at least 150 minutes (2½ hours) of moderate activity or 75 minutes (1¼ hours) of vigorous activity every week, or a combination of moderate and vigorous activities.
+Adults should do 2½ to 5 hours of moderate activity or 1¼ to 2½ hours of vigorous activity every week, or a combination of moderate and vigorous activities.

-Moderate intensity activities increase your breathing and heart rate.
-Examples include:
+Moderate intensity activities increase your breathing and heart rate:

 - brisk walking